tasogare0919/copilot-sandbox/README.md

+# copilot-sandbox
 ## AWS Copilot CLI Sample App

 This is a sample AWS Copilot sample app.
 You can use AWS Copilot to deploy this simple website to Amazon ECS.

 ## Deploying

 To deploy this app, clone this repo and then run: